almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 - Fine-grained security control
 - Better performance, especially when both application and database are hosted on Azure
 - Integration with Microsoft Ecosystem
+- Includes functionality for auto-scaling and versioning

 ### Cons
 - Kubernetes-specific knowledge still required to reap most benefits
+- Infrastructure complexity
+- Management overhead

 # Option 2: Heroku